2020 Instructions for Form 589 Instructions Nonresident Reduced Withholding Request

 Line 12 – Total Amount of Expenses

-Add lines 2 through 11.
+Add line 2 through line 11.
 This is the total amount of direct expenses the payee incurred or paid for the date(s) of the services performed.
+The total amount of expenses cannot exceed 50 percent of the gross California source payment as calculated in Part IV, line 1.

 Line 13 – Net California Source Payment